• Posted On Monday, August 27, 2018 by SalesLeads, Inc.

 #1) Not Prioritizing Calls

 Rather than randomly choosing a prospect from your list, start with the prospect who's most likely to buy your company's products or services first.
 By prioritizing your cold calls, you'll experience greater success with this sales tactic.
+This approach aligns with strategic prospecting and enhances your lead generation efforts.

 #2) Forgetting to Mention Referrer